 Currently, 2-3 % of the world’s population is suffering from an anxiety disorder called obsessive-compulsive disorder (OCD).
-OCD is typically a chronic disorder, which happens to be one of the most under-diagnosed diseases.
+It is typically a chronic disorder, which happens to be one of the most under-diagnosed diseases.
 The severity of the symptoms of OCD can be diminished with effective treatment over time but its remittance is usually rare.
-If OCD is not adequately treated, most patients can develop a clinically significant disability, with symptoms that ascend and descend through the years bringing a halt to the patient’s social and personal life.
+If this problem is not adequately treated, most patients can develop a clinically significant disability, with symptoms that ascend and descend through the years bringing a halt to the patient’s social and personal life.
 Get Tramadol medication to treat OCD in the best way.

 Treating OCD with Tramadol

 In cases of treating postpartum OCD, certain medication like Tramadol which is fast to act is being employed to increase the activity of serotonin.
 This drug was introduced to the public as an excellent medication for treating moderate to severely moderate pain.
 However, many people are unaware this particular drug can be prescribed for reasons other than pain.
 Recently more people, especially the untreated patients of OCD have been using it in an attempt to achieve rapid symptom remission.

 An analgesic, Tramadol binds to opioid receptors and inhibits the re-uptake of non-epinephrine and serotonin.
 The drug enhances the activity of serotonin, it can be considered as a useful initial treatment for patients with OCD owing to its low abuse potential, reduced physical dependency, and level of mild tolerance.
 Besides these, doctors also prefer to use tramadol to provide rapid symptom reduction during SSRI titration.